MCC Interim Linux

 MCC Interim Linux is a Linux distribution first released in February 1992 by Owen Le Blanc of the Manchester Computing Centre (MCC), part of the University of Manchester.
 It was the first Linux distribution created for computer users who were not Unix experts and featured a menu-driven installer that installed both the kernel and a set of end-user and programming tools.

 The MCC first made Linux available by anonymous FTP in November 1991.
-Le Blanc's irritations with his early experiments with Linux, such as the lack of a working fdisk (he would later write one), the need to use multiple FTP repositories to acquire all the essential software, and library version problems, inspired the creation of this distribution.
+Le Blanc's irritation with his early experiments with Linux, such as the lack of a working fdisk (he would later write one), the need to use multiple FTP repositories to acquire all the essential software, and library version problems, inspired the creation of this distribution.

 History

-Prior to its first release, the closest approximation to a Linux distribution had been H J Lu's "Boot/Root" floppy disk images from early 1992.
+Prior to its first release, the closest approximation to a Linux distribution had been Torvalds' "Boot-Root" floppy disk images from late 1991.
 These were two 5¼" diskette images containing the Linux kernel and the minimum tools required to get started.
-So minimal were these tools that to be able to boot from a hard drive required editing its master boot record with a hex editor.
+These tools were so minimal that booting from a hard drive required editing its master boot record with a hex editor.

 The first release of MCC Interim Linux was based on Linux 0.12 and made use of Theodore Ts'o's ramdisk code to copy a small root image to memory, freeing the floppy drive for additional utilities diskettes.

 He also stated his distributions were "unofficial experiments", describing the goals of his releases as being: